Anirban Lahiri: European Tour

+PGA Tour

 Lahiri was named to the 2015 Presidents Cup squad, the first player from India to earn the honor.
 Lahiri attempted to qualify for the PGA Tour through the 2015 Web.com Tour Finals after earning enough non-member points to qualify.
 He was the highest-ranked player in the Finals, 40th at the start of the four-event tournament.
 Lahiri only played in the first two events, but earned enough for a PGA Tour card.
 He notched his first top-10 of the 2016 PGA Tour season with a T-6 finish at the Dean & DeLuca Invitational.

 Lahiri also qualified for the 2016 Summer Olympics, earning a spot in the field of 60 players to compete at the Olympic Golf Course in Rio de Janeiro.
 He also led for the first time after 54 holes in a PGA Tour event during the CIMB Classic in 2017, finishing T-3.
 He would go on to achieve his best PGA Tour finish of T-2 at the 2017 Memorial Tournament.
 Lahiri was once again named in the 2017 Presidents Cup team.
 Lahiri finished the 2017 PGA Tour season finishing a career high 51st in the FedEx Cup standings.
 In the 2018 PGA Tour season, Lahiri shot his lowest round on the PGA Tour, a 61 at A Military Tribute at The Greenbrier.
 His best finish was a T-5 at the CJ Cup in the 2018 PGA Tour season.
 Anirban struggled in the 2019 season and ended up losing his PGA Tour card by finishing outside the top 125 of the FedEx Cup.
 He gained his PGA Tour card back for the 2020 season through the Korn Ferry Tour Finals by finishing 10th in the overall standing.
 Lahiri struggled on the 2020 PGA Tour and finished 219th in the FedEx Cup standings, playing less than 15 events in large part due to being unable travel back to the United States and being stuck in India due to the country lockdown as a result of the pandemic.
 Lahiri managed to hold on to his PGA Tour card due to circumstances related to the pandemic which resulted in postponement and cancellation of events, players who were on the PGA Tour for the 2020 season maintained guaranteed status for the 2021 season.
 He finished 118th in the FedEx Cup for the 2021 season retaining his card for the 2022 PGA Tour season with a highest finish of T3 at the Barbasol Championship.

 In March 2022, Lahiri finished second at The Players Championship by one stroke to Cameron Smith.
 The Players is held at TPC Sawgrass in Ponte Vedra Beach, Florida.
-It has one of the strongest field of the year and has the richest purse of any tournament.
-By finishing second, Lahiri won $2,180,000, this is more than he ever won in a full PGA Tour season prior to this tournament.
+It has one of the strongest fields of the year and has the richest purse of any tournament.
+By finishing second, Lahiri won $2,180,000, more than he ever won in a full PGA Tour season prior to this tournament.